 The grievance procedure set out in this clause applies to disputes under this Constitution between:

-a member and another member; or
+a Member and another Member; or

-a member and the club.
+a Member and the Club.

 The parties to the dispute must meet and discuss the matter in dispute, and, if possible, resolve the dispute within 14 days after the dispute comes to the attention of all the parties.